unm-digital-history/campus-history/essays/lobo-statues/index.md

   font-size = "250%"
   line-height = "150%"
   box-content='
-       "You know, quite often after looking at something for ten years, you want to disown authorship.
-But on the contrary, I look back on my work ten years later and I'm still proud I made him."'
+       You know, quite often after looking at something for ten years, you want to disown authorship.
+But on the contrary, I look back on my work ten years later and I'm still proud I made him.'
 %}

 ## Hodgin Hall Lobo